-We are told that to open up conversations we should use open questions, that is, questions that begin with ‘who’, ‘what’, ‘where’, ‘when’, ‘how’ and ‘why’.
+We are told that to open up conversations we should use open questions – ‘who’, ‘what’, ‘where’, ‘when’, ‘how’ and ‘why’.
 The question is, do ‘why’ questions belong in the same category and are they as useful as the others?
 Are ‘why’ questions really open questions?
-‘Why’ questions are a favourite of parents, teachers and managers but are they effective in delivering the desired results.
-Do they really help us to find out why.
+‘Why’ questions are a favourite of parents, teachers and managers but are they effective in delivering the desired results?
+Do they really help us to find out why?
 Often people splutter out, in a panic, the first thing that comes to mind.
 Rarely, if ever, is that information insightful or useful.
-In his post I argue (as the title suggests) that we should use the other open question forms (instead of ‘why’) for solution finding.
-The question is ‘why?’
+In his post, I argue (as the title implies) that from a coaching perspective, why-questions won’t take us forward to consider solutions.
+Here’s why.

 Why ‘why’ feels instinctual